CUBRID/cubrid-manual/en/api/jdbc.rst

 .. note::

 	* From CUBRID 2008 R4.3 version, the behavior of batching the queries on the autocommit mode was changed.
 The methods that batch the queries are PreparedStatement.executeBatch and Statement.executeBatch.
 Until 2008 R4.1 version, these methods had  committed the transaction after executing all queries on the array.
 From 2008 R4.3, they commit each query on the array.
-	* In autocommit mode off, in case that the general error occurs during executing one of the queries in the array on the method which does a batch processing of the queries, the query with an error is ignored and the next query is executed continuously.
+	* In autocommit mode off, if the general error occurs during executing one of the queries in the array on the method which does a batch processing of the queries, the query with an error is ignored and the next query is executed continuously.
 But if the deadlock occurs, the error occurs as rolling back the transaction.